Bring Your Own Device (BYOD)

 ALBANY SENIOR HIGH SCHOOL BYOD POLICY

-Please click here for a copy of the full BYOD Policy
+Click here for a copy of the full policy.

 HARDSHIP PROCESSES AND DAMAGED DEVICE PROCESSES

-If you are in a position where providing a device for your child is unfeasible, or your child’s device is damaged we may be able to provide support.
-Please reach out to our ICT Coordinator Mr Zac Matthews on 6821 1700 or email zachary.matthews@education.wa.edu.au.
+If you are in a position where providing a device for your child is unfeasible or your child’s device is damaged, we may be able to provide support.
+Please reach out to our ICT Coordinator.

 FURTHER INFORMATION